How to Avoid ADA Web Compliance Lawsuits

 • Attorney fees – In addition to your own fees, the court can order businesses to cover plaintiff attorney fees and other legal costs.

-• Remediation costs – The cost of additional audits and the action needed to make the website accessible.
+• Remediation costs – The cost of website accessibility remediation and the action needed to make the website accessible.

 • Resource costs – Addressing an ADA lawsuit requires considerable time and resources, which may necessitate diverting funds from other critical operations.